The PAL Story [Print PAL Story]

 By attending PAL meetings, parents learn proven ways to help their loved one and ultimately how to find joy in life regardless of the choices their loved one makes.

 “Adult children make their own choices and we’re not responsible for that,” says one parent member.
 “If we don’t set healthy boundaries and say ‘We’re not going to rescue you from the consequences of your choices,’ our adult children won’t get well.
-A healthy boundary lets them know ‘I love you, but you’re responsible for your decisions.
+A healthy boundary lets them know ‘I love you, but you’re responsible for your decisions and their consequences.
 Not me.’”

 PAL does not endorse any particular action or school of thought.
 The group is just one way for parents and spouses to educate themselves and prepare to make their own decisions.
 Members aren’t required to attend each week or follow every suggestion.